sponre01/project-one/README.md

      JONATHAN

 2. Styles:
-     A) Are organic options available?
+     - Are organic options available?
+     -- Test

-     B) Which styles of beers are within a binned range of abv?
+     - Which styles of beers are within a binned range of abv?

 3. How does the established date of a brewery correlate to its distance from Chicago?
      - Presented by Becky!